 These are shallow sores inside the mouth (or the base of the gums), and they are painful.
 Add lemons, and you are headed for disaster.

 The citric acid in lemons can worsen your sores and even cause more.
 Hence, ensure you don’t take lemons (or any citrus fruit for that matter) if you have canker sores.
 Wait for them to heal completely.

 According to research, one way lemons can trigger or even aggravate heartburn is by activating pepsin, an enzyme in the stomach that breaks down proteins.
 Reflux of the digestive juices in the stomach can activate the inactive pepsin molecules in the esophagus and throat – leading to heartburn.

 Further research states that lemon can both hurt and help heartburn symptoms.
 However, the conclusions are mixed.
 But on a major scale, lemon juice is known to trigger heartburn symptoms.
 It can decrease the effectiveness of the lower esophageal sphincter muscle and instead allow the stomach acid to splash up the esophagus (5).

 Lemon juice can also worsen peptic ulcers.
 We know how ulcers are formed – by excessively acidic digestive juices.
 Taking lemon juice (and other acidic foods) can only make things worse.
 And though there is less information, certain experts speculate that lemon juice can also trigger GERD symptoms.
-Hence, stay away from lemons if you have any of these conditions and consult your doctor.
+Hence, avoid lemons if these symptoms are triggered, as the response varies.

 4. Might Cause Nausea And Vomiting